 How to make friends if you are homeschooled

-Generally the greatest fear of taking the home school route is the lack of interaction with other kids.
-You don’t want your kid to miss out on socialising or being invited over to other kids houses.
+Generally, the greatest fear of taking the home school route is the lack of interaction with other kids.
+You don’t want your kid to miss out on socializing or being invited over to other kids’ houses.

-The reason home school kids have proven to perform better in SATs/ ACT is because they generally have a love of what they are studying.
+The reason home school kids have proven to perform better in SATs/ ACT is that they generally have a love of what they are studying.
 This is now reinforced by the power of the internet.
-They can now discuss problems or theories online with like minded kids.
-Not just home schooled kids as was generally the case in the past.
+They can now discuss problems or theories online with like-minded kids.
+Not just home-schooled kids as was generally the case in the past.

-They feel empowered by their knowledge and by the time the reach college they are very comfortable with tasks that have been set.
+They feel empowered by their knowledge and by the time they reach college they are very comfortable with tasks that have been set.

-They can chat online with others that they have met in their community through voluntary work, or part time jobs, or through online classes.
-Now when they go to college there’s less of a social awkwardness about them.
-Social media allows them to have friends in all walks of life.
+They can chat online with others that they have met in their community through voluntary work, part-time jobs, or online classes.
+Now when they go to college there’s less of a social awkwardness about.
+Social media allows them to have friends from all walks of life.